 Both pools offer tepid water straggling between 35-40°C (95-105°F).
 Soaking in the warm water in a tropical setting will soothe your muscles and re-energize your body.
 The pool is so big that it’s easy to swim around and relax without worrying about the crowds.

-Good to know: The garden is open from 10 AM to 6 PM.
+Good to know: The garden is open daily, but only during the day (+-10 to 6 PM maximum, depending on the season).
 The entry fee is 8 EUR; half the price for kids under 10.
 Facilities like towels and lockers are available for rent at an extra cost.

 Located a little outside the center of the charming town of Furnas, Poca da Dona Beija is a set of five thermal pools.
 They all have different water temperatures ranging between 25-39°C (77-102 °F).
 So no matter your preference, you’ll always find a nice pool perfect for a relaxing soak.